SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

    This means that instead of having "empty" as a possible expansion, attribute-sequence always appears as -OPT.

 ..
+TODO: This grammar needs updating.
+    Currently, it allows "@attribute1, attribute2, @attribute3",
+    which is not correct.
+Each attribute must be prefixed with '@'.

+..
 TODO: From looking at /swift/include/swift/AST/Attr.def,
     there are ATTR(...), TYPE_ATTR(...), and IB_ATTR(...).
     TYPE_ATTR(...)s can be applied to types only,